USStudiesCentre/ussc/README.md

-# ussc - The R Package for the United States Studies Centre
+# ussc - The R package for the United States Studies Centre
 A collection of scripts and functions to help with research at the United States Studies Centre at the University of Sydney.